 A young soldier marched beside the vehicle, looking uncomfortable in the afternoon light.

 “I mean really,” Siri said.
 “Sending me to be married to the Hallandren king.
 That’s silly, isn’t it?
 I mean, surely you’ve heard about the kinds of things I do.
 Wandering off when nobody’s looking.
 Ignoring my lessons.
-I throw angry fits, for the God of Color’s sake--and not just when I’ve been exiled to some Lifeless monster’s bed!”
+I throw angry fits, for Color’s sake--and not just when I’ve been exiled to some Lifeless monster’s bed!”

-The guard eyed her out of the corner of his eye, but otherwise didn’t give a reaction.
+The guard glanced at her out of the corner of his eye, but otherwise gave no reaction.
 Siri didn’t really care--she simply hung precariously from the window of her carriage, feeling the wind play with her hair--long, red, straight--stoking her anger.
 Fury kept her from weeping, something that had taken far too much of her time lately.

 The green spring hills of the Idris highlands had slowly faded away as the days had passed, bearing Siri closer and closer to her terrible destination.
-In fact, they were probably in Hallandren already--the border between the two kingdoms was rather vague, which wasn’t surprising, considering the fact that they’d been one nation up until the GreatWar.
+In fact, they were probably in Hallandren already--the border between the two kingdoms was rather vague, which wasn’t surprising, considering the fact that they’d been one nation up until the Manywar.

-She eyed the poor guard--who’s only way of dealing with a raving princess appeared to be ignoring her--then finally slumped back into the carriage.
+She eyed the poor guard--whose only way of dealing with a raving princess appeared to be ignoring her--then finally slumped back into the carriage.
 She shouldn’t have treated him so, she knew.
-Even regular Idrians were trained to avoid yelling and emotional outbursts.
 But, well, she’d just been sold off like some hunk of mutton--ransomed by a document that had been written years before she’d even been born.
-If anyone had a right to a temper, it was Siri.
+If anyone had a right to a tantrum, it was Siri.

 Besides, it wasn’t the first time one of her tirades would have made someone uncomfortable.
 Maybe that’s the reason for all of this, she thought, crossing her arms on the windowsill.
 Maybe they just wanted to get rid of me, and this was a convenient excuse.